The Truth About the 401k – Myths Exposed

 401k Myth #3 – I Don’t Need to Worry About Adjusting My Retirement Target for Inflation, Since it’s Been So Low

 Many of the retirement calculations ignore inflation.
-In fact, since 2008, we’ve only had one year where inflation hit 3%, and that was 5 years ago in 2011.
-Consider this reality, if you were born in 1988 and were given $10,000 at birth, when factoring in inflation’s impact, it would take $20,129 to purchase today (2016) what the $10,000 bought in 1988.
+In fact, since 2008, we’ve only had one year where inflation hit 3%, and that was in 2011.
+Consider this reality, if you were born in 1988 and were given $10,000 at birth, when factoring in inflation’s impact, it would take $21,877 to purchase in 2020 what the $10,000 bought in 1988.
 That means, you need to invest your money for retirement so that it will grow and compound more quickly than inflation.

-Put another way, with an inflation adjustment, an investment in the S&P 500 stock index in April, 1988 would yield an annualized 4.991% return versus a 7.279% return without considering inflation’s impact.
-When calculating your future investment returns, don’t forget to factor in inflation.
+Put another way, with an inflation adjustment, an investment in the S&P 500 stock index in January, 1988 would yield an annualized 5.9% return after accounting for inflation, according to the DQYDJ calculator.
+This is akin to a 8.56% return without considering inflation’s impact.
+When calculating your future investment returns, don’t forget to factor in inflation!

 401k Myth #4 – Your Tax Bracket Will Be Lower When You Retire